hhanh00/zcash-sync/content/_index.md

 that provides synchronization
 and account management.

-It can be used as a dynamic linked library with any language that supports [FFI]({{< relref "ffi" >}})
+WarpSync can be used as a dynamic linked library from any language that supports [FFI]({{< relref "ffi" >}})
 C bindings.
 For an example in JAVA, go to this [section]({{< relref "java" >}}).

-And finally, if you use rust, it is a crate that can be incorporated in your project.
+And finally, if you use rust, WarpSync is a crate that can be incorporated in your project.
 You will find an example [here]({{< relref "rust" >}}).
 The RustDoc is [here](/doc/warp_api_ffi).